TaitoUnited/wordpress-template/CONFIGURATION.md

 * [docker-compose](https://docs.docker.com/compose/install/)
 * [Taito CLI](https://github.com/TaitoUnited/taito-cli#readme) (or see [TAITOLESS.md](TAITOLESS.md))

-### Version control settings
+## Version control settings

-Run `taito open vc conventions` in the project directory to see organization specific settings that you should configure for your git repository.
+Run `taito open conventions` in the project directory to see organization specific settings that you should configure for your git repository.

 * [ ] All done

-### Hosting options
+## Hosting options

 By default the template deploys the site to Kubernetes running on Google Cloud.
 TODO: Support for Docker Compose on virtual machine, AWS, Azure, Digital Ocean, Scaleway.